 - You can hoard information or paper, just because it makes you feel safer.
 Do you really need the mutual fund reports from 1989?

-- Hoarding is a control/power thing as well, so you can hoard financial decision making as well (not including your spouse in the decision making process).
-Again, I have seen many folks who refuse to include their spouses in the financial decisions, a control mechanism on their part.
+- Hoarding is a control/power thing as well, so you can hoard financial decision-making as well.
+This would be not including your spouse in the decision-making process.
+Again, I have seen many folks who refuse to include their spouses in their financial decisions, a control mechanism on their part.

 - You can hoard money around the house.
-There was a story about a home inspector who found $10,000 in a house he was looking at (which was being purchased) that was hidden in the ceiling.
+There was a story about a home inspector who found $10,000 in a house he was inspecting.
+The money was hidden in the ceiling.
 He is to be commended because he gave it to the police, but the previous owners (elderly couple) had hidden money all over the house.

 - You can hoard cheques, money orders or cash hoping to build up a big enough stash to make a purchase (I am guilty of this one).
 Not really hoarding, but another interesting example.